 Yes.
 There is a mini tutorial which is presented to you the first time you use SASHA.
 If you got impatient and skipped it, you can see it again by pressing the “?” in the upper right hand corner of the screen.

 There are more detailed instructions here.

-There is also a video here, and also reachable from the Google Play Store.
+There is a video here; it is also reachable from the Google Play Store.

 When all else fails, read the instructions!